 My response time for email can be up to three days due to my travel schedule, BUT as soon as we decide to work together, I give you my personal cell phone so that you can reach me anytime between 9AM and 9PM (with the exception of 6:30-7:15 every night which is when I put my daughter down to bed.)

-I’ve shot a wedding with 103 degree fever, the day before foot surgery (and the day after), two days after my wisdom teeth were taken out, and with a skinned knee.
+I’ve shot a wedding with 103 degree fever, the day before foot surgery (and the day after), two days after my wisdom teeth were taken out, and (not to get too gruesome) with a skinned knee.
 I’ve got backup plans ready, but I don’t think we’ll need them.

 They’re just the perfect food.
 They’re messy, and made up of a ton of different things, everyone enjoys them differently, and no one can tell you the right way to make them.
 Kind of like a marriage.